Mary Anderson (actress, born 1859): Stage career

 In 1875, she made her first stage appearance at a benefit performance at Macauley's Theatre in Louisville, Kentucky, in the role of Shakespeare's Juliet The manager, Barney Macauley, was sufficiently impressed to extend the booking to a week as Juliet and further roles including Julia in Sheridan Knowles's The Hunchback, Bianca in Henry Hart Milman's Fazio, and R. L. Sheil's Evadne.

 Further engagements at St Louis, New Orleans and John McCullough's theatre in San Francisco led to a contract with John T. Ford.
 Starting as Lady Macbeth in his Washington theatre in 1877, she began an extensive US tour, culminating with a six-week engagement in Edward Bulwer Lytton's The Lady of Lyons at the 5th Avenue Theatre, New York.
 Critical review was mixed, but she was immediately popular with the public as "Our Mary."

-From this point she enjoyed a twelve-year career of unbroken success, with regular New York performances and US tours.
-In 1879 she went on a voyage to Europe, meeting Sarah Bernhardt and Adelaide Ristori.

 In 1883, after starring in an American production of W. S. Gilbert's Pygmalion and Galatea, she went on the London stage at the Lyceum Theatre, remaining in England for six years to perform to much acclaim including at the Shakespeare Memorial Theatre in Stratford-on-Avon.
 Her first season there, she starred in Gilbert's Comedy and Tragedy as well as in Romeo and Juliet in 1884.

 In 1887 in London she appeared in The Winter's Tale in the double role of Perdita and Hermione (the first actress to include this innovation).
 This production ran to 160 performances, and was taken back to the United States.
 She invited writer William Black to appear in the production, but, even in a non-speaking role, he froze up and interrupted the performance.
 In 1889, however, she collapsed on stage due to severe nervous exhaustion during a performance at Albaugh's Theatre in Washington.
 Disbanding her company, she announced her retirement at the age of 30.
 Some commentators, particularly in the British press, ascribed this turn of events to hostile press reviews on her return to the U.S. The author Willa Cather went further and blamed a specifically hurtful review from a close friend.

+For part of her career, Napier Lothian Jr. served as Anderson's talent manager.